Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 The biggest difference between average baba ganoush and incredible baba ganoush is the smoky flavor.

 Authentic baba ganoush gets its signature taste from heavily roasting or charring the eggplant skin until it almost collapses.
 This process gives the flesh a rich fire-roasted flavor that cannot be achieved by lightly baking the eggplant.
+Proper roasting is the secret to truly smoky baba ganoush.

 For the best results: